-- 16.1.1. formulate strategies for promoting research and dissemination of research results; - 16.1.2. guide the Office of the VPRTT and other units of the University in designing and conducting training workshops on research methods and research writing and preparation of teaching materials; - 16.1.3. specify priorities for research at the national level; - 16.1.4. set guidelines for the approval of staff research proposals; - 16.1.5. monitor the activities of the Office of the VPRTT in relation to approved research work; - 16.1.6. provide procedures for the launching of a new journal; - 16.1.7. determine criteria for establishing the reputability of journals; - 16.1.8. re-assess the reputability of journals every three years; - 16.1.9. determine courses of action in the case of breach of agreement by researchers; - 16.1.10. specify the calendar for submission of research proposals and research reports; - 16.1.11.
-Examine and endorse the activity reports of research institutes; - 16.1.12.
-Advise and assist the Office of the VPRTT in securing funds from organizations outside the University; - 16.1.13. design, facilitate and endorse collaborative activities with national and international institutions; - 16.1.14. establish an award system for recognizing outstanding research; - 16.1.15. assist the Office of the VPRTT in preparing the code of ethics governing/safeguarding research and intellectual property rights; - 16.1.16. approve the allocation of funds for research institutes;

-- 16.1.17. issue guidelines pertaining to visiting researchers who wish to be affiliated with the various units of the University; - 16.1.18. promote the publication of outstanding theses and dissertations; - 16.1.19. ensure the appropriate academic standard of publications; - 16.1.20. prepare and submit to the Senate policy and strategy for the development of teaching/learning materials, including textbooks, references, etc.; and - 16.1.21. advise the Senate on all matters pertaining to research and publications.
+- 16.1.1. formulate strategies for promoting research and dissemination of research results; - 16.1.2. guide the Office of the VPRTT and other units of the University in designing and conducting training workshops on research methods and research writing and preparation of teaching materials; - 16.1.3. specify priorities for research at the national level; - 16.1.4. set guidelines for the approval of staff research proposals; - 16.1.5. monitor the activities of the Office of the VPRTT in relation to approved research work; - 16.1.6. provide procedures for the launching of a new journal; - 16.1.7. determine criteria for establishing the reputability of journals; - 16.1.8. re-assess the reputability of journals every three years; - 16.1.9. determine courses of action in the case of breach of agreement by researchers; - 16.1.10. specify the calendar for submission of research proposals and research reports; - 16.1.11. examine and endorse the activity reports of research institutes; - 16.1.12. advise and assist the Office of the VPRTT in securing funds from organizations outside the University; - 16.1.13. design, facilitate and endorse collaborative activities with national and international institutions; - 16.1.14. establish an award system for recognizing outstanding research; - 16.1.15. assist the Office of the VPRTT in preparing the code of ethics governing or safeguarding research and intellectual property rights; - 16.1.16. approve the allocation of funds for research institutes; - 16.1.17. issue guidelines pertaining to visiting researchers who wish to be affiliated with the various units of the University; - 16.1.18. promote the publication of outstanding theses and dissertations; - 16.1.19. ensure the appropriate academic standard of publications; - 16.1.20. supervise and monitor research and publication activities of the various academic units; - 16.1.21. set rules and regulations with the view to deterring plagiarism issues across the board; - 16.1.20. prepare and submit to the Senate policy and strategy for the development of teaching/learning materials, including textbooks and references; and - 16.1.21. advise the Senate on all matters pertaining to research and publications.